A-Bisabolol Terpene 101: What It Is, Effects, Benefits, & Uses

 In addition to its anti-inflammatory effects, alpha-bisabolol has been found to be an effective treatment against bacterial infections like S. aureus and E. coli when combined with antibiotics.
 Thus, a-bisabolol can potentially have profound effects on wound healing.

-This is one of the reasons alpha-bisabolol was selected by Koan developers and researchers and is a part of several Koan formulas, including the Calm cordials.
-An added benefit of alpha-bisabolol is that it has anti-anxiety properties but without any sedative properties at all.
-This is an important aspect because more anti-anxiety compounds (think “Xanax”) are also typically sedative as well.
-It’s a part of the Koan “Calm” formula where it helps reduce anxiety without lowering energy levels.
-This makes alpha-bisabolol different from another calming terpene called linalool, which also reduces anxiety but it relaxes you through a sedative effect.
-Alpha bisabolol is a major component in our carefully formulated Balance cordial to bring your body, mind, and spirit back to an even state of harmony and homeostasis.
+This is one of the reasons alpha-bisabolol was selected by Koan developers and researchers and is a part of several Koan blends, including the Calm Cordials.
+An added benefit of alpha-bisabolol is that it has anti-anxiety properties, but with little to no sedative properties.
+This is an important aspect because traditional anti-anxiety compounds (think “Xanax”) typically produce sedative effects.
+It’s a part of the Koan Calm formula where it helps reduce anxiety without lowering energy levels.
+This makes alpha-bisabolol different from linalool, another terpene often praised for its calming effects.
+Like a-bisabolol, linalool may reduce anxiety, but it relaxes you through a sedative effect.
+Alpha-bisabolol is a major component in Koan’s carefully formulated Balance cordial, which is said to bring your body, mind, and spirit back to an even state of harmony and homeostasis.